On Overtourism, for Locals and Travellers

 You probably already try to conform to other cultures, but if you don’t, here’s a little lesson: if you’re American, you know it’s really rude not to tip.
 Not only does the server not get paid but might end up having to foot the customers’ bill on top of that.
 Incredibly rude.
 So when someone at a restaurant doesn’t tip, it’s really irksome.
 When you go to another culture and mess up what they have in place, you give them the same feeling.
 It’s not really about messing up the social construct, but confusing and possibly upsetting someone else.
 Listen to the locals.
 If you read the above section, I tell locals to breathe and be happy.
 However, it’s the traveller’s responsibility to make it less of a struggle for them.

 You can also talk to other travellers and natives about the effects something may have on a culture.
 Does volunteering for a day help or harm?
-Are you upsetting locals with watching ceremonies such as a Luau or wearing a kimono?
+Are you upsetting locals with watching ceremonies such as a Luau or riding an elephant?
 Nowadays, it’s as simple as a Google search or asking on a Facebook group such as “Nomadic Network” or “Travel Addicts.”
 A big part of it is learning from your mistakes, and it’s a huge life lesson as well.
 It takes strength to admit your faults and change them, so there’s nothing to be ashamed of if you’re willing to own up to your actions.

 From a political standpoint, you can also check that your AirBNB host is actually a person who is on vacation rather than someone who’s bought a bunch of apartments and rents them out.
 When people do that, they are taking away apartments from locals who may want to live there.
 Not cool.
 The safest bet is staying in a hotel/hostel or even Couchsurfing.
 You can also go to local shops or restaurants if you want to help the local economy, rather than international chains.